lestrrat-go/slack/README.md

 The API is constructed along the same lines of Google API Go libraries (https://google.golang.org/api), so if you are familiar with that style you should have no problem.
 But if you have not used their API, I'm sure you're confused - I know I was when I first saw their API.

+This section will walk you through how the APIs in this REST client generally work.
 The basic idea is that you have a central client, which you can create via `New`:

 ```go
   client := slack.New(token)